In Taiwan, anger at China over virus drives identity debate

 During the virus crisis, the World Health Organization (WHO), which considers the island part of China, has listed Taiwan’s far lower case number under China’s, and China has repeatedly insisted only it has the right to speak for Taiwan on the global stage, including about health issues.

-Taipei says this has confused countries and led them to impose the same restrictions on Taiwanese travellers as for Chinese, and has minimised Taiwan’s own successful efforts to control the virus.
+Taipei says this has confused countries and led them to impose the same restrictions on Taiwanese travellers as on Chinese, and has minimised Taiwan’s own successful efforts to control the virus.

 Taiwan has been debating for years who it is and what exactly its relationship should be with China - including the island’s name.
 But the pandemic has shot the issue back into the spotlight.